chef-boneyard/aws_native_chef_server/README.md

 - It is based on the architecture of Hosted Chef (albeit simplified)
 - AWS RDS and ElasticSearch significantly reduce the maintenance burden compared to chef-backend
 - AWS RDS and ElasticSearch provide a much better model for multi-AZ operations than chef-backend, and AWS RDS provides cross-region replication capabilities

-### Is this supported by Chef Software, Inc?

-- The Chef software installed (Chef Server and add-ons) are fully supported by Chef.
-The operating mode (using AWS RDS and ES) is also fully supported by Chef.
-- For everything else, there are no support SLAs.  including:
-  - The template itself and any errors you may have provisioning services (talk to your Customer Success team if you need help)
-  - Any AWS services provisioned (RDS, ElasticSearch) - please direct questions to AWS Customer Support

 ### What improvements can be made to this template?